 What is OWhN?

-Despite these concerns, Northeast Oregon also had a number of significant advantages over other rural areas.
-First of all, Umatilla County of which Pendleton is the county seat, had two excellent hospitals (CHI St. Anthony and Good Shepherd) located 30 miles apart that provide good access to the eastern and western portions of the county.
-Secondly, the CTUIR had completed a number of studies that found that immediate action was required to effectively address substance abuse and teen suicide.
-Third, all of the member organizations of the network had well established working relationships and were very willing to collaborate to address regional needs.
+Despite these concerns, Northeast Oregon also has a number of significant advantages over other rural areas.
+First of all, Umatilla County of which Pendleton is the county seat, has two excellent hospitals (CHI St. Anthony and Good Shepherd) located 30 miles apart that provide good access to the eastern and western portions of the county.
+Secondly, Blue Mountain Community College and Eastern Oregon University in La Grande and Walla Walla Universities offer a number of health related educational opportunities.
+Third, all of the member organizations of the network had well established working relationships and were willing to collaborate to address regional healthcare needs.
 Fourth, many changes were occurring in the nation’s health care system at the same time, the new health network was being established.
 These changes in reimbursement, data collection, outcome measurement all provided additional impetus for the member organizations of the OWhN to begin to work together collaboratively.

-The first meeting of the OWhN network was held in December of 2014.
+The first meeting of the OWhN Partnership was held in December of 2014.
 During this meeting the six original members of the network agreed to work collaboratively to implement the four goals of the Yellowhawk Rural Health Network Planning grant that had been awarded to YTHC in September of that year.
 The goals of this project were:

 To formally establish a rural health network to serve Umatilla, Union, and Morrow Counties of Oregon, and Walla Wallla County, Washington;

-- To plan and develop new services for NE Oregon and SE Washington State that would address existing gaps in service delivery; and
+To plan and develop new services for NE Oregon and SE Washington State that would address existing gaps in service delivery; and

-- To complete a strategic plan to address service needs and provider training and develop an approach for long term sustainability of the network.
+To complete a strategic plan to address service needs and provider training and develop an approach for long term sustainability of the network.

 During the initial meeting of the network, a long range goal was established.
-Each of the members agreed to work collaboratively with the other members to address the myriad of health problems that existed in the region and to develop a regional system of care that would be a model for other rural areas to follow.
+Each of the members agreed to work collaboratively with the other members to address the myriad of health problems that existed in the region and to develop a regional system of care that would serve as a model for other rural areas to follow.

-- A strategic planning initiative was completed that established 20 goals and objectives to be completed by the network within the next five years;
+A strategic planning initiative was completed that established 20 goals and objectives to be completed by the network within the next five years;

-- The first major study of cancer deaths and incidence rates was completed with the support of the Knight Cancer Institute of Oregon Health and Science University (OHSU) and the Northwest Portland Area Indian Health Board;
+The first major study of cancer deaths and incidence rates was completed with the support of the Knight Cancer Institute of Oregon Health and Science University (OHSU) and the Northwest Portland Area Indian Health Board;

-- Funding was acquired to establish a regional telemedicine network to provide stroke, emergency, and specialty care services; and
+Funding was acquired to establish a regional telemedicine network to provide stroke, emergency, and specialty care services; and

 The mission and vision statements of the OWhN established in its strategic plan are described below: